LouisJackman/backup-docker-volumes/README.md

 ## Usage

 Once installed, enable with `systemctl enable --now backup-docker-volumes`.
-From then onwards, it will backup locally and delete expired backups daily.
+From then onwards, it will backup locally and delete expired backups weekly.

 Some off-site backups have transient connectivity, e.g. to USB drives that are plugged in on-site and then moved off-site.
 As such, migrating those backups is